 3) 50% deduction of contributions made to any other charitable trusts:

-Many trusts work for social cause i.e. education, health, upliftment of poor etc. If you contribute to these trusts, 50% deduction is available for contributions made to these trusts.
+Many trusts work for social causes i.e. education, health, upliftment of the poor etc. If you contribute to these trusts, a 50% deduction is available for contributions made to these trusts.